dustatron/epicodus-beep-boop-Independent-project/README.md

 4. navigate to the new folder that was created on your desk
 5. select index.html
-6. right click and select open with
+6. right click on the file and select _'open with'_
 7. select your browser
 8. enjoy a Pig Latin translate with your whole family